Open fires are prohibited throughout the park from midnight to 4 p.m., now through April 30. Learn more.

 Please note that the cancellation fee for Douthat Main Lodge, Creasey Lodge and Beard's Mountain Lodge is higher than it is for cabins.

-Creasey Lodge (behind the park's main office).
-Five-bedroom.
-Weekly rentals start on Friday when a week-long stay is required.
-Fully universally accessible.
+Creasey Lodge (behind the park's main office): Five-bedroom.
+Weekly rentals start on Friday .

 This one-story wood-frame lodge is next to the park office.
 It accommodates up to 18 guests.
-There are five bedrooms: one queen bed, two sets of bunk beds, two sets of bunk beds, two sets of bunk beds, two sets of bunk beds.
-It has a fireplace and three bathrooms.
+There are five bedrooms: one bedroom with a queen bed, and all other bedrooms have two sets of bunk beds.
+Three bathrooms of which is one accessible to people with disabilities.

-- Kitchen: Stove, microwave, refrigerator, dishwasher, drip coffee maker, dishes, silverware, basic pots and pans; advised to bring dish detergent and dish towels for a week's rental.
+- Kitchen: Stove, microwave, refrigerator, dishwasher, coffee maker, dishes, silverware, basic pots and pans; advised to bring dish detergent and dish towels.

 - Deck